shamkepalliAmeena/ThreeTierApp/README.md

-# #TWSThreeTierAppChallenge
+# #ThreeTierApp

 **Project Title:**

-Deploying a Three-Tier Web Application using ReactJS, NodeJS, and MongoDB on AWS EKS.
+Deploying a Three-Tier Web Application using ReactJS, NodeJS, and MongoDB on AWS EKS and CI/CD Pipeline .

 **Project Overview:**